Lab 2, Station 6: Muscles of the Back and Posterior Shoulder

 Innervation of splenius muscles and erector spinae—Since these muscles are dorsal to the vertebral column, they are innervated segmentally by dorsal rami of spinal nerves.

-These are the only muscles that we will encounter in our anatomy course that are innervated by dorsal rami of spinal nerves.
+These deep muscles of the back are the only muscles that we will encounter in our anatomy course that are innervated by dorsal rami of spinal nerves.

 Complete anatomy